datastax/python-driver/docs/dates_and_times.rst

 timestamps (Cassandra DateType)
 -------------------------------

-Timestamps in Cassandra are timezone-naive timestamps encoded as microseconds since UNIX epoch.
+Timestamps in Cassandra are timezone-naive timestamps encoded as millseconds since UNIX epoch.
 Clients working with timestamps in this database usually find it easiest to reason about them if they are always assumed to be UTC.
 To quote the pytz documentation, "The preferred way of dealing with times is to always work in UTC, converting to localtime only when generating output to be read by humans."
 The driver adheres to this tenant, and assumes UTC is always in the database.
 The